-After restarting Apache, you must complete your installation by running either the Graphical Installation Wizard or on the command line with the 'occ' command.
-To enable this, temporarily change the ownership on your ownCloud directories to your HTTP user
+After restarting Apache, you must complete your installation by running either the Graphical Installation Wizard or on the command line with the occ command.
+To enable this, temporarily change the ownership on your ownCloud directories to your HTTP user chown -R www-data:www-data /var/www/owncloud/

-TIP: Refer to the xref:set-strong-directory-permissions[Set Strong Directory Permissions] section to learn how to find your HTTP user):
+Refer to the Set Strong Directory Permissions section to learn how to find your HTTP user):

-NOTE: Admins of SELinux-enabled distributions may need to write new SELinux rules to complete their ownCloud installation; see xref:installation/configuration_notes_and_tips.adoc#config-notes-and-tips-selinux[the SELinux guide] for a suggested configuration.
+Admins of SELinux-enabled distributions may need to write new SELinux rules to complete their ownCloud installation; see the SELinux guide for a suggested configuration.

-To use 'occ' refer to the xref:installation/command_line_installation.adoc[command-line installation details].

-To use the graphical Installation Wizard refer to xref:installation/installation_wizard.adoc[the installation_wizard].
+To use occ refer to the command-line installation details.
+To use the graphical Installation Wizard refer to the installation_wizard.

-IMPORTANT: Please know that ownCloud's data directory must be exclusive to ownCloud and not be modified manually by any other process or user.
+Please know that ownCloud's data directory must be exclusive to ownCloud and not be modified manually by any other process or user.

-== Headers
+Headers

-NOTE: ownCloud has a mechanism to set headers programmatically.
-These headers are set with the 'always' directive to avoid errors when there are additional headers set in the web servers configuration file like 'http.conf'.
-More information on headers can be found {mod_headers-url}[in the 'mod_headers' documentation].
+ownCloud has a mechanism to set headers programmatically.
+These headers are set with the always directive to avoid errors when there are additional headers set in the web servers configuration file like http.conf.
+More information on headers can be found in the mod_headers documentation.

-== Set Strong Directory Permissions
+Set Strong Directory Permissions

-After completing the installation, you must immediately xref:installation/installation_wizard.adoc#post-installation-steps[set the directory permissions] in your ownCloud installation as strictly as possible for stronger security.
+After completing the installation, you must immediately set the directory permissions in your ownCloud installation as strictly as possible for stronger security.
 After you do so, your ownCloud server will be ready to use.